Nathin-Dolphin/OOP-Repository/README.md

 Main method java file names (refered to as "MM"):
 	Mosaic

+IMPORTANT NOTES:
-NOTE: '...' is the path from the storage device to the repository.
+	'...' is the path from the storage device to the repository.
-NOTE: "MM" referes to the names of the main method java files.
+	"MM" referes to the names of the main method java files.

 Method 1